 If you want to get out and about in and around New Galloway, there are some wonderful walks of different lengths and degrees of challenge.
 From the main car park itself, there is a lovely three mile walk and just out beyond the golf course, there are lovely pathways to wander up, through the golf course woodlands.
 Great views from some higher vantage points.
 You can take a car along and there is parking available, or you can walk there along the road (maybe half a mile).
 There are plans to make this easier by clearing a pathway up on the verge off the road, but, at the moment, just stay close to the edge and don’t forget to walk on the right to face oncoming traffic.

 A little further afield, you can find your way to the Garroch Estate.
 Again, there are beautiful walks through acres of grounds.
 Some of these are on farm vehicle tracks and others on woodland trails.
+The owner of the estate is pleased for people to enjoy the walks there, but please do be aware that this is a working farm and take great care not to alarm any animals.
 A group of volunteers is working to keep these pathways clear and well signposted.
 If you go on a Saturday morning, you might find a few of them at work.
 And, if you can offer a helping hand at all, they’ll be your friends for life.

 On the Garroch Estate, there’s also a delightful old walled garden.
 It is in the process of restoration and you are welcome to browse and relax.
 Balm for the soul.
-It is being lovingly restored by volunteers from the local communities.
+It is being lovingly restored by volunteers from local communities.
 It’s open to the public to enjoy, so come and see the new rose walk, the flourishing vegetable plots, the fruit trees and enjoy the birdsong.
 There are sometimes events held there, like apple-pressing, so do look out for notices to see what you might be able to take part in.
-There is shelter available on wet days in the bothy, and very soon there will even be a compost toilet for your convenience!
+There is shelter available on wet days in the bothy, and there is now even a compost toilet for your convenience!

 LING is a Scottish Charity (SC047553), based at Rathan House, High Street, New Galloway, DG7 3RL.
 You can find our formal LING documents – our trustees, constitution, annual reports, accounts, AGM minutes and our Board meeting minutes here.